Syncope (medicine): Other cardiac causes

-Sick sinus syndrome, a sinus node dysfunction, causing alternating bradycardia and tachycardia.
-Often there is a long pause (asystole) between heartbeats.
+Sick sinus syndrome, a sinus node dysfunction, causing alternating slow and fast heart rates.
+Often, there is a long pause (asystole) between heartbeats.

 Adams-Stokes syndrome is a cardiac syncope that occurs with seizures caused by complete or incomplete heart block.
-Symptoms include deep and fast respiration, weak and slow pulse, and respiratory pauses that may last for 60 seconds.
+Signs and symptoms include deep and fast breathing, weak and slow pulse, and respiratory pauses that can last up to 60 seconds.

 Subclavian steal syndrome arises from retrograde (reversed) flow of blood in the vertebral artery or the internal thoracic artery, due to a proximal stenosis (narrowing) and/or occlusion of the subclavian artery.
 Symptoms such as syncope, lightheadedness, and paresthesias occur while exercising the arm on the affected side (most commonly the left).

 Aortic dissection (a tear in the aorta) and cardiomyopathy can also result in syncope.

 Various medications, such as beta blockers, may cause bradycardia induced syncope.

 A pulmonary embolism can cause obstructed blood vessels and is the cause of syncope in less than 1% of people who present to the emergency department.